 The pieces in this collection serve several purposes from the point of view of students and teachers.
 At mostly early intermediate level, the pieces are an excellent sight-reading resource (clear spacious typesetting makes them easy to read).
 They can also serve as studies or warm up exercises – try the Prelude from the First Cello Suite for an enjoyable work out and a study in coordination, balance and voicing between the hands.
 Meanwhile, the Preludio from the Violin Partita No. 3 introduces players to piano music written on a single stave and is a fun challenge in reading and distributing the notes between the hands (and a good deal easier than Rachmaninov’s wonderful transcription of this piece!).
 The Largo from the Double Violin Concerto offers scope for elegant legato and expressive playing.

-Volume 2 is already in prepration, and Eleonor has made a few pieces from the current collection available for download from her website.
+Volume 2 is now available, and Eleonor has made pieces from the Stepping Stones collection available for download from her website.
 She has also created a special ‘Stepping Stones to Bach’ playlist on Spotify and ITunes featuring all of the original music.